Whew!: Main game

-The charger was brought back onstage and given 60 seconds to advance through all six levels by correcting "bloopers," or factual statements in which one word had been changed (Example: "The B&O was the first American passenger smell," with "railroad" as the correct answer.)
-The charger started on level one by choosing one of its squares.
-If a blooper was hidden there, it was revealed on that space's trilon and read out.
-The incorrect word was marked with an underline, and was the only part that the charger needed to correct.
-A correct answer added the value to the charger's score for the match and allowed him/her to move to the next level, while a miss or failure to respond within three seconds required him/her to choose another square.
-Uncovering a block added the amount to the blocker's score and incurred a five-second penalty before the charger could continue.
-If the charger revealed all the squares on a level without a correct answer, the level was "exhausted" and the charger was allowed to advance.
+The charger is brought back onstage and given 60 seconds to advance through all six levels by correcting "bloopers," or factual statements in which one word is changed.
+The charger starts on level one by choosing one of its squares.
+If a blooper is hidden there, it is revealed on that space's trilon and read out by Kennedy.
+The incorrect word is marked with an underline, and is the only part that the charger needed to correct.
+(Example: "The B&O was the first American passenger smell," with "railroad" as the correct answer.)
+A correct answer adds the value to the charger's score for the match and allows them to move to the next level, while a miss or failure to respond within three seconds requires them to choose another square.
+Uncovering a block adds the amount to the blocker's score and incurs a five-second penalty before the charger can continue.
+If the charger reveals all the squares on a level without a correct answer, the level is "exhausted" and the charger is allowed to advance.

-If the charger believed that he/she was running short on time, and had not yet reached level six, he/she could call a "Longshot."
-The clock was stopped, the charger immediately advanced to level six, and the blocker hid one secret block on that level in addition to the one that may have already been placed there.
-The charger then selected one square and attempted to correct its blooper if one was hidden there.
-The charger won the round by either clearing all six levels or successfully completing a Longshot.
-If the charger ran out of time, or either hit a block or failed to correct a blooper after calling a Longshot, the blocker won the round.
-The charger could not call a Longshot after reaching level six or during the five-second penalty for hitting a block, but could do so at any other time, even while a blooper was read.
+If the charger believes that they are running short on time, and has not yet reached level six, they can call a "Longshot."
+The clock is stopped, the charger immediately advances to level six, and the blocker hides one secret block on that level in addition to the one that may have already been placed there.
+The charger then selects one square and attempts to correct its blooper if one is hidden there.
+The charger wins by either clearing all six levels or successfully completing a Longshot.
+If the charger runs out of time, or either hits a block or fails to correct a blooper after calling a Longshot, the blocker wins the round.

-The contestants traded positions for the second round.
-If a third round was needed, Kennedy revealed its category at that time and the champion decided who played which role.
-The first contestant to win two rounds won the money accumulated from charging and blocking and advanced to the Gauntlet of Villains.
-The runner-up received consolation prizes.
+The contestants trade roles for the second round; if a third one is needed, Kennedy announces its category at that time and the champion decides who will take which role.

+The first contestant to win two rounds wins all the money they have accumulated, and advances to the Gauntlet of Villains bonus round.
+The runner-up receives consolation prizes.